Ian Craney

+Playing career

-Club career
+Early career

-After starting his career as a junior at Everton, he got his first break in senior football at Northern Premier League side Altrincham.
-He joined Accrington Stanley in June 2004 for a fee of £15,000, plus a further £2,500 after twenty appearances and a 50% sell-on clause.
+After starting his career as a junior at Everton, he got his first break in senior football at Northern Premier League side Altrincham, where he made his first-team debut in September 2000.
+During his time at Altrincham, he scored 40 goals in 214 matches, and won the club's Player of the Season award for both the 2002–03 and 2003–04 seasons.

+Accrington Stanley

+He joined Accrington Stanley in June 2004 on a two year-deal with an option for a further year.
+The transfer fee was £15,000, plus a further £2,500 after twenty appearances and a 50% sell-on clause.
 He was part of the Stanley team which won the Conference National title in 2005–06, gaining promotion to the Football League.

-He signed for Swansea City on 9 January 2007 for £150,000, having been on loan since 23 November 2006.
-He returned to Accrington in early 2008, after an initial loan spell.
+Whilst at Accrington, he played for the England National Game XI.

+Swansea City

+On 23 November 2006, Craney joined Swansea City on loan until the end of December "with a view to a permanent move".
+After 8 appearances on loan at Swansea, he joined the club permanently on 9 January 2007 for a fee of £150,000, and signed a two-and-a-half year contract.
+He played 31 times in total for the club.

+Return to Accrington Stanley

+Craney returned to Accrington Stanley on a three-month loan on 25 September 2007, though game time was limited by a hamstring injury and he was recalled by Swansea on 1 November, having made just 3 appearances.
+However he returned on loan to Accrington two days later, and re-signed for Accrington permanently on 4 January 2008, for a club record £85,000 fee, agreeing a three-and-a-half year deal.
+He scored 8 times in 34 matches in total for Accrington across the 2007–08 season.

+He scored twice in 3 appearances at the start of the 2008–09 season, prior to leaving the club.

+Huddersfield Town

-Fellow League Two side Morecambe saw two bids rejected for the midfielder in July 2008.
-But just two games into the 2008-09 season, Accrington accepted an undisclosed fee from League One side Huddersfield Town for the midfielder.
+Fellow League Two side Morecambe saw two bids rejected for the midfielder in July 2008, and Craney instead joined Huddersfield Town on a three-year contract for an undisclosed fee on 19 August 2008.
 He took up the vacant number 5 shirt following the sale of David Mirfin to Scunthorpe United.
 He made his Town debut in their 3–1 defeat by Milton Keynes Dons at the Kirklees Stadium on 23 August 2008.
 His first goal for the Terriers was the winning goal in their 2–1 win over Cheltenham Town at Whaddon Road on 6 September 2008.

-Whilst playing for his previous club, Accrington Stanley, he was an England National Game XI international.

 On 22 July 2009, Craney joined Football League Two side Morecambe on a season-long loan along with teammate Phil Jevons.
 He got his first goal for the Shrimps in their 5–2 defeat by Burton Albion on 15 August 2009.
-Injury cut short half of Craney's season, and he returned to Huddersfield on 20 April 2010.
-The following day, his contract was terminated.
+He suffered an ankle injury in November 2009, and failed to play again for Morecambe.
+He returned to Huddersfield in April 2010 and his contract with Huddersfield was terminated on 21 April.